Jake-Brady/VR-Art-Gallery/README.md

   <li>Make Gallery multi-network and supports audio chat.</li>
   <li>Notifications tab so users can get statistics on views, favorites, shares, and who is looking at their galleries specifically</li>
   <li>Built in Messages tab so users can message one another within Lobby/Landing Page - ostensibly in 3D Gallery as well.</li>
+  <li>Expand presets so that users are not limited to built-in application presets</li>
 </ul>